keepcosmos/terjira/README.md

 Issue:
+  jira issue help [COMMAND]          # Describe one specific subcommand jira issue ( ls | list )           # List of issues
+                                     #   default assignee option is current loggined user
+                                     #   To show issues of all users(include no assignee)
+                                     #   pass `--assignee ALL` option.
-  jira issue help [COMMAND]          # Describe one specific subcommand jira issue ( ls | list )           # List of issues jira issue [ISSUE_KEY]             # Show detail of the issue jira issue assign [ISSUE_KEY] ([ASSIGNEE])  # Assign the issue to user jira issue comment [ISSUE_KEY]     # Write comment on the issue
+  jira issue [ISSUE_KEY]             # Show detail of the issue jira issue assign [ISSUE_KEY] ([ASSIGNEE])  # Assign the issue to user jira issue comment [ISSUE_KEY]     # Write comment on the issue